 - Forward Markets Commission

 - The National Stock Exchange of India Ltd. (NSE)

-- India's largest stock exchange processed a record 11,260,392 trades on May 19 '09 and a record traded turnover of Rs 401 bn during the same session.
-Over 1,400 companies are listed on the NSE.
-The capital market capitalisation amounted to Rs 60.1 trillion at the end of Mar '10.
-The NSE has online trading members in 311 cities/towns throughout India.
-NSE was ranked as the 4th largest exchange in the number of equity share trades, 2nd largest in single stock futures / single index options, 3rd largest stock index futures and the seventh largest derivatives exchange in the world in 2009.
+- India's largest stock exchange processed almost two billion trades in 2016/17 while over 1800 companies are listed on the NSE.
+The capital market capitalisation amounted to Rs 142 trillion at the end of Oct '17.
+NSE was ranked in 2015 as the 4th largest exchange in the number of equity share trades, 2nd largest in single stock futures / single index options, 3rd largest stock index futures and the seventh largest derivatives exchange in the world in 2009.

 - Bombay Stock Exchange Ltd. (BSE)

 - Bombay Stock Exchange Ltd., now corporatised, was established in 1875 thus making BSE Asia's oldest stock exchange.
 BSE is India's second largest stock exchange (7 829 trader workstations in 417 cities across India).
 BSE witnessed its highest turnover of 55.3 billion Rupees (114.5 million shares in 518,000 trades) on 8/2/00.
 Over 750,000 trades were recorded on 25/7/00.
 Approx. 5,000 scrips are listed on the Mumbai Stock Exchange.
 BSE's turnover in FY 2003-04 amounted to Rs 5.15 trillion.
 BSE has the largest number of listed companies among all the bourses in the world at 4,796 tradable scrips in 2006.

 - The Uttar Pradesh Stock Exchange Association Ltd. - Kanpur

 - UPSE is India's third largest stock exchange in terms of turnover (Rs 117.5 bn in FY 2003-04).